Rough Gems FAQs

 Should artists be consulted throughout the application process?

 Curatorial teams may communicate with proposed artists to determine availability of works and willingness to participate in an exhibition if accepted.
-However, applications should be compiled by the designated curators.
-While Union Hall aims to support artists throughout the program as well, Rough Gems is primarily geared towards individuals who want to build curatorial skills and learn about planning an exhibition from start to finish in a gallery setting.
+However, applications should be compiled and submitted only by the applicant curators.
+While Union Hall aims to support artists throughout the program, Rough Gems is primarily geared towards individuals who want to build curatorial skills and learn about planning an exhibition from start to finish in a gallery setting.

 Can artists create new work for exhibitions?

-Union Hall discourages the creation of new work for Rough Gems exhibitions, and asks that applicants look to existing work for their proposals.
+Union Hall discourages the creation of new artwork for Rough Gems exhibitions, and asks that applicants look to existing work for their proposals.

 Are layouts required?